Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 ## Testing:
-Now that we have out STELLA-Q2 device in working order, we will start our testing from know color swatches to actual vegatative species and states of health.
+Now that we have out STELLA-Q2 device in working order, we will start our testing from know color swatches to actual vegetative species and states of health.

+## Bibliography:
 **1** North Carolina Geographic Information Coordinating Council by the Statewide Mapping Advisory Committee, Working Group for Orthophotography Planning, July 2011.

 **2** Charlotte Harbor National Estuary Program Technical Report 16-3, *Identifying and Diagnosing Locations of Ongoing and Future Saltwater Wetland Loss: Mangrove Heart Attack*, 3/9/2017